+Index returns represent past performance, are not a guarantee of future performance, and are not indicative of any specific investment.
+Indexes are unmanaged and cannot be invested in directly.
 However, many investors run for the exits when markets are as challenging as they were in 2022.
 In fact, the flight to "cash" was significant that year.
-Cash means easily accessible short-term investments such as savings accounts, Guaranteed Investment Certificates (GICs), short-term bonds, money market funds and so on.
-At the end of 2023, there was \$48 trillion held in cash or cash equivalents, up from \$26.9 trillion at the end of 20211.
+Cash means easily accessible short-term investments such as savings ac counts, Certificates of Deposit (CDs), short-term bonds, money market funds and so on - the proverbial sack of money under the mattress.
+At the end of 2023, there was \$6.0 trillion held in cash or cash equivalents, up from \$4.8 trillion at the end of 20211.
 Theoretically that money is available for reinvesting in the markets.
 But that means an investor holding cash has to "time" the market to re-enter at the most optimal time.

-2023 year in review / Growth of \$100 in 2023 - Canadian stocks & bonds
+2023 year in review / Growth of \$100 in 2023 - U.S. stocks & bonds